-From ray theory, an evidence of reduced seismic wave velocity gradient to near zero in F-layer of outer core has been interpreted [Rial & Cormier, 1980; Cormier, 1981].
+From ray theory, an evidence of reduced seismic wave velocity gradient to near zero in F-layer of outer core has been interpreted [99-100].
 Later Earth models, constructed with more accurate travel time data, instead defined this as a region of increased velocity.
-Among velocity models at the base of the outer core reported by different studies [e.g., Qamar, 1973; Dziewonski & Anderson, 1981; Choy & Cormier, 1983; Souriau & Poupinet, 1991; Song & Helmberger, 1995; Kennett et al., 1995; Yu et al., 2005], the main difference is the structure of the velocity and its gradient at the bottom 400 km of the outer core.
+Among velocity models at the base of the outer core reported by different studies (e.g.: Qamar [94], Dziewonski & Anderson [19], Choy & Cormier [101], Souriau & Poupinet [96], Song

-According to the Earth's models, such as: AK135 [Kennett et al., 1995], PREM2 [Song Helmberger, 1995], and Jeffreys-Bullen model [Jeffreys, 1939; Bullen & bolt, 1986] denote a lowvelocity gradient region at the lowermost outer core.
-In PREM [Dziewonski & Anderson, 1981], velocity increases with a nearly constant gradient around 0.6×10^{-3} s-1.
-In PREM2 and AK135, the velocity gradient decreases from about
+& Helmberger [102], Kennett et al. [103] and Yu et al. [104]), the main difference is the structure of the velocity and its gradient at the bottom 400 km of the outer core.
+According to the Earth's models, such as: AK135 [103], PREM2 [102], and Jeffreys-Bullen model [92], Bullen & bolt [105] denote a low-velocity gradient region at the lowermost outer core.
+In PREM [21], the velocity increases with a nearly constant gradient around 0.6×10^{-3} s-1.
+In PREM2 and AK135, the velocity gradient decreases from about 0.6×10^{-3} s-1 at 400 km above the ICB to nearly zero at the ICB, and the velocity profile with depth is flatter than that in PREM (Figure 3).
+Therefore, 400 km above the ICB is chosen as the minimum 'pinning depth', at which the models are evaluated and constrained to agree with PREM in value and gradient.

-Fig. 3.
-A comparison of seismic P velocity (Vp) and \mathbf{S} velocity (Vs) distributions is given among the Earth models of Jeffreys-Bullen, Ak135, PREM2 and PREM.
+Figure 3: A comparison of seismic P velocity (Vp) and S velocity (Vs) distributions is given among the Earth models of Jeffreys-Bullen, Ak135, PREM2 and PREM.
 The comparison indicates that the velocity curves closely agree generally, but the main exceptions are that the low-velocity zone F-layer in the Vp curve.